-For adults especially, stress often triggers ADHD episodes, and, conversely, ADHD causes a perpetual state of stress.
-A person who struggles with ADHD cannot successfully focus and filter out excess stimuli, which increases stress levels.
-Anxiety, which can stem from approaching deadlines, procrastination, and the inability to focus on the work at hand, can further raise stress levels.
+For adults especially, stress often triggers ADHD episodes.
+At the same time, ADHD may cause a perpetual state of stress.
+A person who has ADHD cannot successfully focus and filter out excess stimuli, which increases stress levels.
+Anxiety, which can stem from approaching deadlines, procrastination, and the inability to focus on the work at hand, can raise stress levels even more.

 Unmanaged stress aggravates common symptoms of ADHD.
-Pay attention during periods of stress (when a work project is coming to a due date, for example).
+Evaluate yourself during periods of stress (when a work project is coming to a due date, for example).
 Are you more hyperactive than usual?
-Are you having more trouble concentrating than usual?
-Try to incorporate daily techniques to relieve stress: take regular breaks when performing tasks and engage in exercise or relaxing activities, such as yoga.
+Are you having more trouble concentrating than normal?
+Try to incorporate daily techniques to relieve stress: Take regular breaks when performing tasks and engage in exercise or relaxing activities, such as yoga.

 The mental sluggishness that results from poor sleep can worsen ADHD symptoms and cause inattention, drowsiness, and careless mistakes.
 Inadequate sleep also leads to a decline in performance, concentration, reaction time, and comprehension.
 Too little sleep may also cause a child to become hyperactive in order to compensate for the lethargy they feel.
-Seven to eight (or more) hours of sleep each night may help an ADHD child or adult control negative symptoms the next day.
+Getting at least seven to eight hours of sleep each night may help a child or adult with ADHD control negative symptoms the next day.

 Certain foods can either help or worsen symptoms of ADHD.
 In coping with the disorder, it’s important to pay attention to whether specific foods exacerbate or alleviate your symptoms.
-Nutrients such as proteins, fatty acids, calcium, magnesium, and vitamin B help to properly nourish a child’s body and brain and may diminish symptoms of ADHD (Sinn, 2007).
+Nutrients such as proteins, fatty acids, calcium, magnesium, and vitamin B help to properly nourish your body and brain and may diminish symptoms of ADHD.

 Many people with ADHD experience bouts of overstimulation, in which they feel bombarded by overwhelming sights and sounds.
 Crowded venues, such as concert halls and amusement parks, may trigger ADHD symptoms.
 Allowing adequate personal space is important for preventing outbursts, so avoiding crowded restaurants, rush hour congestion, busy supermarkets, and high-traffic malls may help diminish troublesome ADHD symptoms.